-It is no secret that drug addiction can cause serious problems with your overall health and even damage your organs.
-It may surprise you to learn the area of the body most prone to damage from drug use is your skin.
-Skin is the body’s largest organ and often the first place that addiction-related injuries appear, making it important to get quick medical attention for any addiction-related wounds.
+It is no secret that drug addiction causes serious problems with your overall health and even damages organs.
+It may surprise people to learn the area of the body most prone to damage from drug use is the skin.
+The skin is the body’s largest organ and often the first place that addiction-related injuries appear.
+Thus, making it important to get quick medical attention for any addiction-related wounds.
+Brentwood Springs Detox offers comprehensive addiction wound care in Nashville, TN tailored to meet the unique needs of each client.

 Most Common Addiction Wounds

-An estimated one-third of addicts develop a drug-related wound each year.
-These wounds can result from what drugs you are using, how you are using them, and the impurities that they may contain.
+An estimated one-third of those addicted to substances develop drug-related wounds each year.
+These wounds can result from the type of drugs someone uses, how they are using them, and the impurities that they may contain.
 The most common drugs that cause wounds include:

 Cocaine

 Cocaine and crack cocaine can cause several types of skin wounds.
-They happen most often as a result of injecting these drugs but can also result from smoking or snorting them.
-The most common addiction wound care needs seen in cocaine users include:
+Often, they happen as a result of injecting drugs.
+But, also result from smoking or snorting them.
+The most common addiction-related wounds seen in cocaine users include:

 - Necrosis or the death of skin cells